 There are many different use cases for cryptocurrencies.
 While the original intent was to reduce online transaction fees, the biggest purchasers of cryptocurrency have been investors looking for alternative asset classes and speculators.
 These dynamics have fueled the rise of Bitcoin, while Ethereum and other altcoins have gained traction over the past several years.

-Adoption of the Technologies
+Adoption of New Technologies

 Cryptocurrencies have faced many hurdles to widespread adoption.
 Many institutional investors have questioned the value of cryptocurrencies as an asset, governments have limited their utility as a medium of exchange, activists have been critical of their significant resource usage and many cryptocurrencies have experienced security issues.